Kamran-Afzali/Kamran-Afzali.github.io/_posts/FSRFR.md

 FreeSurfer uses the reconstructed surface, along with prior knowledge about the topology of a typical human brain, to label the cortical and subcortical structures.
 The labeling of the cortex is called Parcellation, and the labeling of the subcortical structures is called Segmentation.
 These labelings are based on the two atlases that come with FreeSurfer: The Desikan-Killiany atlas and the Destrieux atlas, with the Destrieux atlas containing finer-grained parcellations.
 Structural measurements are then averaged within each parcellation.
 These measures can be compared across groups, or correlated with some individual difference measure, such as age, IQ, or sex.

+FreeSurfer has been developed by the Martino Center for Biomedical Imaging with the purpose to be robust, accurate and easy to use (Fischl et al., 2002, 2004).
+The software tool has an automatic reconstruction pipeline for the processing of anatomical brain images, which involves several processing steps.
+The first step is skull stripping, motion artifact correction, and B1 bias field correction.
+The second step is gray-white matter segmentation based on a deformable surface template defined in MNI305 space.
+As an alternative, a template can be created from one’s study sample (i.e., the average subject will form the template) with the advantage of the optimal formation of white and pial surfaces.
+The third step is region labeling on the cortical surface that is performed by non-linear registration of the cortical surface of the subject with the Desikan-Killiany/Destrieux atlas

 ## Reconstructing the Cortical Surface : Recon-all